Enter Your Details Below to Receive Your FREE Proposal Process Strategy Cheat Sheet.

 Bidding for government or commercial bids is not an easy task.

 In complex bid documents, the amount of content, data, and information is extensive and often confusing.
 Handling so much content is cumbersome.
-Proposal managers and capture managers must read the entire RFP and understand the requirements and it is hard enough to read and understand one big RFP.
+Proposal managers and capture managers must read the entire RFP, understand the requirements, and make evaluations – a hard task without an RFP software.

 Sometimes, the proposal manager receives multiple RFPs at the same time.
 They must understand the requirements of each independent RFP without getting confused.